ngazic/buy-a-ticket/payments/README.md

 ### Publishes

-- Expiration:Completed => emits this event to NATS when the predefined time has elapsed
+-  Payment:Created => emits this event to NATS when the new payment is created

 ### Listens

 - Order:Created
+- Order:Cancelled

 ## Routes

+### /api/payments

+method: POST
+body: {token: string, orderId: string}
+purpose: Create a payment

 ## description

-Expiration Service is used to emit event vie NATS when expiration time (i.e. 15 min ) has elapsed.
-It relies on the Bull JS npm module and Redis container as the messaging service.

 ## Tests